Frequently Asked Questions About Child Support

 The amount of child support ordered by the court will depend on the amount of placement that you have with your child(ren).
-If you have less than 25% placement with your child(ren) (based on number of overnights over the course of a year) then your child support will be based on the following percentages of your gross income:
+If you have less than 25% of the placement with your child(ren) (based on number of overnights over the course of a year) then your child support will be based on the following percentages of your gross income:

 17% for one child